Locals treat you like family, and are eager to share their piece of paradise–endless miles of pristine beauty on land

 Originally named “Yuma” by Arawak Indians, the island was renamed “Fernandina” by Christopher Columbus in 1492.
 However, Long Island earned its current name because a seafarer felt it took too long to sail past the island.
 After all, it is 80 miles long, but no more than four miles wide at its broadest point.
 The Tropic of Cancer runs directly through the island, giving it two very different coastlines—the dramatic cliffs and caves of the east coast that front the crashing Atlantic waves, and the sandy edged lee side which slopes calmly into the Bahamas Bank.
-Here you’ll find Dean’s Blue Hole, historic twin churches built in the 1800s, and a large ancient cave system.
+Here you’ll find world-famous Dean’s Blue Hole, historic twin churches built in the 1800s, and a large ancient cave system.
 But, the ruins of St. Mary the Virgin Anglican Church are an often unsung attraction.
 Believed to have been started by the Spaniards in the 1600's and completed in the 1800's, it is said to be the oldest church structure in The Bahamas.

 Divided by the Tropic of Cancer and a towering spine of ancient reef, the dramatic cliffs and caves of the east coast front the crashing Atlantic waves, and the soft, sandy-edged lee side slopes calmly into the Bahamas Bank.